rgardner/dotfiles/ansible/README.md

 ### Main

-Run `bootstrap.sh` in the parent directory to install Ansible and invoke Ansible with `playbook.yml` on the host machine.
+Run `bootstrap` in the parent directory to install Ansible and invoke Ansible with `playbook.yml` on the host machine.

 ## Testing